Swadha22/variancePartition/README.md

-### Analyses of Immune Variation Project's microarray dataset using "variancePartition"
+### Analysis of Immune Variation Project's microarray dataset using "variancePartition"
 The Immune Variation (ImmVar) project assayed gene expression in  monocytes and CD4 T-cells on the Affymetrix Human Gene 1.0 ST Array platform in order to characterize the role of cell type in genetic regulation of gene expression.
 In this analysis, we are fitting a linear model to see what biological fators or the phenotypic characters might be driving the variation in the data.
 This analysis can help us apply different stategies for the downstream differencial gene expression analysis or whatever the goal is.

 The daset used in this analysis is:  https://hoffmg01.u.hpc.mssm.edu/ImmVar/